-Third — Do You Know the Mental & Emotional Benefits of Yoga Beyond Physical Rehab?
+The Mental & Emotional Benefits of Yoga Beyond Physical Rehab

 While yoga is a physical practice, the mental and emotional aspects are just as important.
 Yoga is a meditative practice, engaging the mind, body, and spirit as one to offer benefits to the whole being.
 Even if you develop a yoga practice for its physical benefits, the mental and emotional benefits will become apparent.
 All of the benefits will help you create a healthier, happier mind, body, and spirit.
 What’s not to love?

 One of the best-known benefits of yoga is stress reduction.
 Yoga combines physical movements with breath and mindfulness to bring awareness to the connection of mind, body, and spirit.
 When you focus on your poses and breathing in this way, the meditative element of yoga comes into focus, allowing you to let go of things in your life that cause stress and frustration.
 Even a short daily practice will help you let go of stressors in your life so you can feel more at peace.

 Depression and anxiety can arise either from circumstances or a chemical imbalance in the brain.
 Either way, they are tough to deal with.
 And you deserve to feel better!
 Yoga is often recommended to help ease the symptoms of depression for the same reasons it helps with stress reduction.
 By being mindful and focusing on the mind-body-spirit connection, you can improve your mental and emotional well-being, which then contributes to your improved overall health.